ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 ### Initialising opam

-It's essential to both initialise opam and, because OCaml is a compiled language, install the OCaml compiler, so please don't skip this section.
+It's essential to both initialise opam and, because OCaml is a compiled language, install the OCaml compiler.

 This step is done automatically by the alpha-version platform installer, [see below](#up-and-running-with-the-platform-installer).